 First of all, it’s considered bad form to read your slide word for word when giving an oral presentation.
 No matter how tempted you are to write out your information in complete sentences, you must resist the urge.
 It will sound much more professional if you talk through your bullet points in a free-form manner.
 Second, you don’t want your audience to be focused on reading your slides.
 All of their attention should be on you and the words you are speaking.
 You are the expert – and they want to hear you speak about the topic at hand.
 Don’t make them work by reading your slides.

-Use images wherever possible
+Use images wherever possible in your ppt template

 It’s perfectly okay to include images to support your text, and as a matter of fact, it can be an extremely beneficial thing to do for several reasons.
 First, since images take up a lot of space, it will force you to use less text on your slide.
 This is a good thing.
 Second, images are sometimes much more descriptive than text – many people understand things quicker with some sort of visual aid to guide them.